TheQantas/ECNS-460-Final-Project/readme.md

 The data used in this project are available as CSV files in the /data directory.
 To rebuild the data, run /fetch/fetch_offense.py and /fetch/fetch_defense.py (done with Python 3.13.4), followed by /parse/rank.R and (done with R 4.4.2).

+For some reason, shiny_live cannot download all of its dependencies from CRAN, so the Shiny app in ```/app``` has to be run in R.